brotame/multi-step-form/README.md

 - BACK_BUTTON_ID: the ID of the Back button. `I.E: back`
 - NEXT_BUTTON_TEXT: the text inside the Next button.
 This is required because the script changes the text of the Next button when the user reaches the last step. `I.E: Next`
 - SUBMIT_BUTTON_TEXT: the text that you want to display when the user reaches the last step. `I.E: Submit`
-- ALERT_TEXT: the text that you want to show when some inputs are not filled. `I.E: Please, fill all the required fields.`
 - WARNING_CLASS: the CSS class that you want to add to the inputs that are not filled. `I.E: warning`
+- _(OPTIONAL)_ ALERT_TEXT: the text that you want to show in an alert window when some inputs are not filled. `I.E: Please, fill all the required fields.`
+- _(OPTIONAL)_ ALERT_ELEMENT_ID: the element that you want to show when some inputs are not filled. `I.E: alert`
 - _(OPTIONAL)_ HIDDEN_FORM_ID: the ID of the Hidden Form element.
 If you are not using this functionality, just delete this line. `I.E: hidden-form`

 #### Initialize examples

-Form that doesn't use the hidden form functionality:
+Form that doesn't use the hidden form functionality and shows an element when a required input is not filled:

 ```html
 <script>